 In the US, all Cordyceps supplements and medicinal mushroom products must be registered with the U.S. Food and Drug Administration (FDA).

 Although Cordyceps is considered a Medicinal Mushroom, you cannot buy it from your doctor.
 You also do not need a prescription for it.
 It is considered a complementary therapeutic medicine, that can be purchased online or in stores.
 You may however be able to purchase dried Cordyceps mushrooms from a Traditional Chinese Medicine (TCM) practitioner.

 Yes, many naturopaths sell Cordyceps supplements as part of their treatment for various illnesses.

-How much does Cordyceps mushrooms cost in the US?
+How much does Cordyceps powders cost in the United States?

 The price of Cordyceps mushrooms in the Untied States, depending on the product type and producer.

 Cordyceps Extracts, powders and capsules can range from $20 USD per product to over $80 USD.